James Kerr, head of professional indemnity at Travelers, introduces the Avoiding claims. Insurance section. (Updated 12 January 2021)

 Mistakes happen, in law firms like anywhere else.
 Work piles up.
 Deadlines arrive.
 Issues are complex.
 Key risks get overlooked.
 But in the legal sector, the cost of such mistakes can be enormous, so professional indemnity insurance is a major expense and avoiding claims is a key objective.

-In this helpful set of articles on how to avoid negligence claims, the team at Travelers reveal the most common areas of risk to watch out for.
+Next is a helpful set of articles on how to avoid negligence claims, the team at Travelers reveal the most common areas of risk to watch out for.
 The advice is brought to life by all the real-life examples they have included.
 Most importantly, they suggest ways to organise your work to minimise the risk – and the stress – that is part and parcel of all legal work.